ebu/awesome-broadcasting/README.md

 * [Contributing](#contributing)

 <!-- This page is available on http://ebu.io/opensource -->
-## Audio over IP & Streaming

-* [butt](https://danielnoethen.de/) - broadcast using this tool (butt) is an easy to use, multi OS streaming tool.
-It supports SHOUTcast and Icecast.
-* [Cool Mic](https://coolmic.net/) - Android audio livestreaming Icecast source client app.
-* [DarkIce](http://www.darkice.org/) - A live audio streamer that records audio from an audio interface (e.g. sound card), encodes it and sends it to a streaming server.
-* [Icecast](http://icecast.org/) - A streaming media (audio/video) server which supports Ogg (Vorbis and Theora), Opus, WebM and MP3 streams.
-* [Kamailio](http://www.kamailio.org/) - Open SIP server, commonly used for Audio contribution over IP using SIP (EBU ACIP).
-* [OpenOB](https://jamesharrison.github.io/openob/) - Open Outside Broadcast project for radio contribution links and studio-transmitter links based on Opus.
-* [PJSIP](http://www.pjsip.org/) - Open Source multimedia library implementing SIP, SDP, RTP, STUN, TURN, and ICE.
-Used in some contribution equipment (dual licensing).
-* [trx](http://www.pogo.org.uk/~mark/trx/) - A simple toolset for broadcasting live audio from Linux.

 ## Codecs

 * [FLAC](https://www.xiph.org/flac/) - Free Lossless Audio Coding, used by some broadcasters for audio exchange, storage.